Frequently asked questions

 The plant will need to obtain a water discharge (Virginia Pollutant Discharge Elimination System, or VPDES) permit to discharge wastewater.
 The permit will establish effluent limits and monitoring requirements.
 Tenaska will be responsible for ensuring compliance with the permit.
 Average daily discharge is anticipated to be 1.5 million gallons per day.
 Tenaska is currently evaluating potential discharge locations, but if we use the Rivanna River, discharge would account for less than 1% of the average river flow.

-Will this be a zero-discharge facility?
+Will this site be zero-discharge on water used?

 The project will not be a zero-discharge facility.
 However, water will be recycled as much as practicable to minimize water consumption.